 Distance: 4.4 miles Location: Dodd Wood car park Coordinates: N 54.64282, W 3.18703

 Outside the house are some attractive grounds extending to the shores of nearby Bassenthwaite Lake.
 There are a number of different attractions including a walled garden and various adventure playgrounds for the children.
 A footpath runs through woods along the peaceful lakeshore and you can also visit the tiny St Bega’s Church overlooking the lake.
-The house is open from April to October but only on Saturday, Sunday and Wednesday afternoons.
-The grounds are open daily from April to October.
+The house is open from Easter to October but only on Saturday, Sunday and Wednesday afternoons.
+The grounds are open daily from March to October.
 Admission fee applies to both.
 Dodd Wood pay and display car park is directly across the A591 from Mirehouse entrance, where there are also toilets and The Old Sawmill Tearoom.

 Part of the Mirehouse estate and now managed by the Forestry Commission, Dodd Wood provides some lovely forest walks on the slopes of Dodd Fell.
 There are some fabulous views over Bassenthwaite Lake and the Derwent valley which only improve as you get above the trees and towards the summit of Dodd Fell at 500m.
 The wood became popular in 2001 when the first Ospreys to breed in England for over 150 years nested in the area and it became the best place to view them.
 There are two viewing areas in the woods, the lower one approx 15 minute uphill walk from the car park and the upper one approx 20 minutes walk beyond that.
 There are telescopes and volunteers to help you spot the magnificent birds who are normally in residence between April and September before heading to Africa for the winter.